-provided and games will be hosted in the new financial year Not applicable because this indicator is Not applicable because this indicator is achieved financial year to host the games Not applicable because this indicator is achieved Not applicable because this indicator is achieved Training and Induction of Sports Council and Federations done on the 30th November 2022 District Mayoral games were hosted on the 22nd April 2023 2022/2023 games on the 30th Oct 2022 Training and Induction of Sports Council and Federations done on the 30th November 2022 Hosting District Mayoral Games on the 30th April 2023 Tambo Games were not hosted on the 30th September 2021 and selection of team to represent the District at the provincial OR Tambo games was not done.
+provided and games will be hosted in the new financial year Not applicable because this indicator is achieved Not applicable because this indicator is achieved financial year to host the games Not applicable because this indicator is achieved Not applicable because this indicator is achieved Training and Induction of Sports Council and Federations done on the 30th November 2022 District Mayoral games were hosted on the 22nd April 2023 2022/2023 games on the 30th Oct 2022 Training and Induction of Sports Council and Federations done on the 30th November 2022 Hosting District Mayoral Games on the 30th April 2023 Tambo Games were not hosted on the 30th September 2021 and selection of team to represent the District at the provincial OR Tambo games was not done.
 New New 2022/2023 on the 30th Oct 2022 and selection of team to represent the District at the provincial OR Tambo games Train and Induct Sports Council and Federations on the 30th November 2022 Hosting of District Mayoral Games on the 30 April 2023 10.
 11.

-TO THE PERSON NAMED IN 日本の日本の日本 Not applicable because this indicator is Not applicable because this indicator is Not applicable because this indicator is achieved Not applicable because this indicator is achieved CONTRACTOR STATE Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Arts & Culture 2 Arts & Culture Fora held 1 Writing poetry workshop held on the 24th February 2023 3 Initiation Schools Workshops held with Government departments (SAPS & Health) and Initiation Schools Leaders on the 30th June 2023 2 Memorial Lectures hosted on the 30th June 2023 Arts & 2 Arts & Culture Forums 1 Writing poetry workshop on the 31 Mar 2023 2 Initiation Schools Workshops 2 Memorial Lectures hosted on the 30th June 2023 02 Fora were held on the 30th June 2022 1 Writing and poetry workshop held on the 18th February 2022 03 Initiation Schools Workshop held with Government departments (SAPS & Health) and Initiation Schools Leaders on the 30th June Liberation Heritage Routes were not re- established on the 30th June 2022 一日本 一日本 Number of Arts & Culture Fora held on the 31st Nov 2022 Number of Writing and Poetry workshop on the 31st March 2023 Number of Initiation Schools Workshop held with Government departments (SAPS & Health) and Initiation Schools Leaders on the 30th June 2023 Number of Memorial Lectures hosted on the 30th June 2023 LIVE A 12.
-13. 4.
-15.
+THE WAY i Í 1 明治がしている Not applicable pecause this indicator is achieved Not applicable pecanse this indicator is achieved Not applicable pecanse this indicator is achieved Not applicable pecanse this indicator is achieved · · · · · · · · · · · · · · · · · · · Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Not applicable because this indicator is achieved Culture 2 Arts & Culture Fora held 1 Writing poetry workshop held on the 24th February 2023 3 Initiation Schools Workshops held with Government departments (SAPS & Health) and Initiation Schools Leaders on the 30th June 2023 2 Memorial Lectures hosted on the 30th June 2023 Arts & 2 Arts & Culture Forums 1 Writing poetry workshop on the 31 Mar 2023 2 Initiation Schools Workshops 2 Memorial Lectures hosted on the 30th June 2023 Barting Agency 02 Fora were held on the 30th June 2022 1 Writing and poetry workshop held on the 18th February 2022 03 Initiation Schools Workshop held with Government departments (SAPS & Health) and Initiation Schools Leaders on the 30th June Liberation Heritage Routes were not re- established on the 30th June 7707 A CONTRACTOR OF THE PARTY OF TH Number of Arts & Culture Fora held on the 31st Nov 2022 Number of Writing and Poetry workshop on the 31st March 2023 Number of Initiation Schools Workshop held with Government departments (SAPS & Health) and Initiation Schools Leaders on the 30th June 2023 Number of Memorial Lectures hosted on the 12.
+13. 14.
+7. 5